cloudfoundry-samples/github-service-broker-ruby/README.md

 Please refer to the "Making a Plan Public" section of [Writing a Cloud Foundry Service Broker](http://docs.cloudfoundry.com/docs/running/architecture/services/writing-service.html) on instructions for how to make plans public.

+## Adding multiple service brokers

+Multiple service brokers may be added to a Cloud Foundry, but the following constraints must be kept in mind:

+- It's not possible to have multiple brokers with the same name
+- It's not possible to have multiple brokers with the same URL
+- The service id and plan ids of each service advertised by the broker must be unique across Cloud Foundry (GUIDs should be used for these fields)

 ## Misc
-The Cloud Foundry commands used in this document were verified using the following CLI tool versions:
+The Cloud Foundry commands used in this document were verified using CLI tools of the following versions:

 ```
 cf 5.4.3